christophriepe/cassandra-retro/README.md

 ## preOP

 The preoperative data set, which accurately represents the condition of patients before their index surgery.
-The dataset consists of a total of 90 variables or 144 variables after one hot encoding.
+The dataset consists of a total of 90 variables or 144 variables after one hot encoding, resulting in 1.024.992 singular data points.

 ### Meta